astrogirlnim/WordWiseAI/documentation/rearchitecture/harper-grammar-migration-checklist.md

 - [x] Update `components/tiptap-grammar-extension.ts` to use Harper.js error format
 - [x] Ensure error highlights, tooltips, and suggestions work as before
 - [x] Remove any chunk/position mapping logic that is no longer needed
+- [x] Verify comprehensive Harper.js category coverage and mapping
+- [x] Test end-to-end grammar checking with comprehensive error types

 ### PHASE 4 IMPLEMENTATION SUMMARY (COMPLETED):

-**Status**: ✅ **COMPLETED** - The TipTap grammar extension has been refactored to seamlessly integrate with Harper.js, resulting in a simpler, more robust, and more performant decoration system.
+**Status**: ✅ **COMPLETED** - The TipTap grammar extension has been refactored to seamlessly integrate with Harper.js, with comprehensive category mapping and end-to-end testing verification.

 ### **Changes Made:**